-Explore dairy alternatives
+1. Explore dairy alternatives

 It’s an exciting time to move on from dairy, as new vegan products are hitting the shelves every week.
-From plant based milk for your tea to decadent desserts, you’re bound to find replacements for your go-to products.
+From plant-based milk for your tea to decadent desserts, you’re bound to find replacements for your go-to products.

 Trying alternatives to your favourite foods will involve trial and error and there will inevitably be products you like more than others.
 Not all dairy-free options are created equal!
 Keep an open mind and you’ll be surprised at the range of options out there.
 Before you know it, you won’t even miss the things you swore you couldn’t live without – even cheese!

-Replace what you won’t miss first
+2. Replace what you won’t miss first

 We advise hardcore cheese connoisseurs not to try dairy-free cheese right away.
 Instead, think of the dairy products you’ll find it easy to swap out and start with those.